qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Which way are you going?" asked the engineer, not looking at Eddie.

 > "Just going, brother!
-Just looking for some place to stop . . . somewhere.
+Just looking for some place to stop ... somewhere.
 We're from Imperial Valley, California.
 The 'People's Party' crowd grabbed the crops and any food we had in the cellars.
 Hoarding, they called it.
 So we just picked up and went.
-Got to travel by night, on account of the Washington crowd. . . .We're just looking for some place to live. . . . [...]"
+Got to travel by night, on account of the Washington crowd....We're just looking for some place to live.... [...]"

 Everyone but Eddie leaves the comet behind.